WebAssembly/compact-import-section/proposals/compact-import-section/Overview.md

 module    ::== ... importmod* ...
 ```

 Depending on implementation, this could potentially reduce the size of modules in memory.
 In addition, the ["read the imports"](https://webassembly.github.io/spec/js-api/#read-the-imports) section of the JS API could be updated to reflect the AST, dispatching only one [[Get]] to the imports object for each `importmod`, resulting in fewer object accesses overall.
-This could potentially have performance improvements in JS engines.
+This could potentially have performance benefits in JS engines.

 However, this change to the AST would complicate various aspects of the spec, including some changes to validation and execution, and particularly impacting the `module_imports` function in the Embedding appendix.
 In addition, it clashes with existing host APIs for imports, particularly the JS API's [Module.imports](https://webassembly.github.io/spec/js-api/index.html#dom-module-imports) function, which returns `{"module": "...", "name": "...", "kind": "..."}` triples.
 It would presumably be best to change the return value of this function if the structure of imports were to change, but this would be a quite incompatible change.